m4r1k/openstack-federation/tripleo/rhsso-tripleo-federation.rst

 Steps
 =====

-Determine IP address and matching FQDN.
+Step 1: Determine IP address and matching FQDN.
 ---------------------------------------

 The following nodes will need an FQDN: